drahnr/cargo-spellcheck/docs/configuration.md

 # And the counterpart, which accepts words with dashes, when the suggestion has
 # recommendations without the dashes.
 This is less common.
 allow_dashed = false
+# Check the expressions in the footnote references.
+By default this is turned on
+# to remain backwards compatible but disabling it could be particularly useful
+# when one uses abbreviations instead of numbers as footnote references.
+For
+# instance by default the fragment `hello[^xyz]` would be spellchecked as
+# `helloxyz` which is obviously a misspelled word, but by turning this check
+# off, it will skip validating the reference altogether and will only check the
+# word `hello`.
+check_footnote_references = false

 [NlpRules]
 # Allows the user to override the default included